 Perception

-When it comes to your brain, Cognitive Psychologist like to think of it as a computer with inputs and outputs.
+When it comes to your brain, Cognitive Psychologists like to think of it as a computer with inputs and outputs.

 Perception deals with how our brain receives the "inputs" through our sensory organs and tries to make sense of the world.
-We have 5 main senses, although there are many more that don't get talked about as much.
+We have 5 main senses, although many more aren't discussed as much.

 Memory

-Memory is the function of the brain that is responsible for encoding, storing, and retrieving information.
-Without memory, we wouldn't be able to hold information for further applications.
+Memory is the brain's function for encoding, storing, and retrieving information.
+Without memory, we couldn't hold information for further applications.

-- Short Term Memory: Information that you can hold in your consciousness for up to 18 seconds.
+• Short Term Memory: Information you can hold in your consciousness for up to 18 seconds.

-- Long Term Memory: Information that you can call upon and move to your short term memory for recall or manipulation.
+• Long-Term Memory: Information you can call upon and move to your short-term memory for recall or manipulation.

 The Serial Position Effect was also another breakthrough in understanding how memory works.
-Hermann Ebbinghaus discovered that when showed a list of between 10 to 40 words, people would be much more likely to remember the last few words and the first few words.
+Hermann Ebbinghaus discovered that when shown a list of 10 to 40 words, people would be much more likely to remember the last few words and the first few words.

-If you'd like to test your memory, I have a 3-in-1 memory test that you can take online for free.
-It's the first of it's kind and I'll even show you where you compare to the population that took it!
+If you'd like to test your memory, I have a 3-in-1 memory test you can take online for free.
+It's the first of its kind, and I'll even show you where you compare to the population that took it!

 One last thing to note on memory is Mnemonic Devices.
 Mnemonic Devices are mental tools that can be used to extend the duration or capacity of long-term memory without much work.
-There are many mnenomics, however I will explain two below:
+There are many mnemonics.
+However, I will explain two below:

 Learning